 Rule 6: Destruction or Theft of School Property - A student shall not cause or attempt to cause damage to or disrupt school property or school resources or attempt to steal school property or school resources.
+A student shall not engage in, attempt to, or feign to participate in arson while on any BCSS property.
 A student shall not possess, sell, use or transmit stolen school property or resources.